Lucilla de Arcangelis: Recognition

 In 2020, de Arcangelis was named a Fellow of the American Physical Society (APS), after a nomination from the APS Division of Computational Physics, for "the discovery of new principles underlying the strong temporal correlations in avalanching critical systems, including fracture of disordered heterogeneous materials, solar flares, earthquakes, and dynamic balance between excitation and inhibition in the brain".
-Since 2021 she is Chair of the C3 Statistical Physics Commission of IUPAP.
+She was Elected Member at large of the DCOMP Executive Committee of APS for the term 2022-25.
+She was Chair of the C3 Statistical Physics Commission of IUPAP for the term 2021-2024.
+She is President of the Italian Society of Statistical Physics (SIFS).